Organisations, support groups, books, videos and other resources to help you cope with Hodgkin lymphoma.

 If you have a question about cancer, you can contact our team of specialist cancer information nurses.
 Call free on 0808 800 4040, 9am to 5pm, Monday to Friday.
 To talk in your preferred language, ask for our interpreting service.
 Or you can send us a question online.

 We also have news, health awareness leaflets and other resources on cancer.

 Specific lymphoma organisations and sites

-The Lymphoma Association gives emotional support and medical information on all aspects of Hodgkin and non-Hodgkin lymphoma.
+Lymphoma Action (previously known as Lymphoma Association) gives emotional support and medical information on all aspects of Hodgkin and non-Hodgkin lymphoma.
 Their services are free to people with lymphoma and their family and friends.

 They run local support groups for people with lymphoma around the country.
 They also have a buddy scheme for putting patients in touch with each other by phone.
 And they produce leaflets and a newsletter.